 Counseling and Student Personnel Courses

-The mission of the Department of Counseling and Student Personnel (CSP) is to prepare culturally competent and equity minded professional practitioners at the graduate level who will serve in a variety of helping settings including K-12 schools, colleges and universities, community mental health agencies, treatment centers, correctional facilities, and hospital settings.
-The graduate programs champion social justice, advocacy, and racial equity and prepare students’ development of these values and skills.
-In addition to the preparation of graduate students in the helping professions, the CSP Department offers courses and other experiences designed to assist undergraduate students in the development of critical thinking, decision-making, and interpersonal helping skills.
-Please contact the department chair or visit the website for more information.
+Counseling and Student Personnel prepares culturally responsive and equity-minded professional practitioners at the graduate level who will serve in a variety of helping settings including K-12 schools, colleges and universities, community mental health agencies, treatment centers, correctional facilities, and hospital settings.
+The department integrates and emphasizes social justice, advocacy, and racial equity in coursework.

 Policies & Faculty

 College of Education